JD.com's quarterly loss widens as costs rise

 Expenses in the latest quarter jumped 66 percent to 29.4 billion yuan.

-The company said the net loss was mainly due to the amortisation of intangible assets and business acquisitions related its strategic partnership with Tencent.
+The company said the net loss was mainly due to the amortization of intangible assets and business acquisitions related its strategic partnership with Tencent.

 Tencent, China's biggest mobile gaming and social media company, took a 15 percent stake in JD.com in March to better compete against Alibaba [IPO-BABA.N].
 This stake was increased to 17.6 percent after JD.com's IPO.

-JD.com also forecast full-year 2014 capital expenditure at 3.5-4.5 billion yuan, company executives said in an earnings call following its second-quarter results.
+JD.com also forecast full-year 2014 capital expenditure at 3.5-4.5 billion yuan ($569-732 million), company executives said in an earnings call following its second-quarter results.

 The increase in the loss per ADS reflected the conversion of preferred shares to ordinary shares ahead of the company's IPO.